Should I go to law school?

 - Would law school be a good financial investment for me?

-In order to adequately address these questions, you need to get informed about the realities of the legal profession and, probably more importantly, you need learn more about yourself–your passions, interests, values, strengths and weaknesses.
+In order to adequately address these questions, you need to get informed about the realities of the legal profession and, probably more importantly, you need to learn more about yourself–your passions, interests, values, strengths and weaknesses.
 (It was with good reason that the ancient Greeks considered “Know thyself” to be the wisest of maxims.)

 Know Thyself?
 How to find out if a law career is right for you

 To find out if you want to be a lawyer, the best thing you can do is to learn as much as you can about the realities of the legal profession and gain experiences conducting as many different law-related tasks as possible.
 (This can also help with yet another question you should answer before sending out law school applications: “What kind of law do I want to practice?”)
 How will you learn these things and gain these experiences?
-Here are four things you can (and should) begin doing as early as possible–preferably during your freshman year–to learn if you will actually like being a lawyer and if you have (or can develop) the talents and abilities necessary for excelling as a lawyer:
+Here are four things you can (and should) begin doing as early as possible–preferably during your freshman year–to discover if you will actually like being a lawyer and if you have (or can develop) the talents and abilities necessary for excelling as a lawyer:

 - Try to meet and listen to as many different practicing attorneys as you can.
 A great vehicle for doing this is to join one of the pre-law student organizations that regularly bring in lawyers and judges to give guest talks.
 Three organizations in particular do this on a regular basis: Pre-Law Society (formerly Pre-Law Club), National Black Law Student Association, and Criminal Justice Student Association.
 To learn about other advantages to joining these and other student organizations, see the page called “Get Involved.”